agile-learning-institute/mentorHub-search-api/README.md

 ../src/docker/docker-build.sh
 ```

-After that command completes successfully you can verify it worked successfully by [running curl tests](#local-api-testing-with-curl) to confirm the build.
+After that command completes successfully you can verify it worked successfully by [running curl tests](#local-api-testing-with-curl) or [postman](#testing-the-api-with-postman) to confirm the build.

 ## Local API Testing with CURL